Central Jail Mianwali: History

 Famous freedom fighter Bhagat Singh's hunger strike in 1929 in Mianwali Jail lasted 112 days, one of the world's longest hunger strikes at that time.

-After a brutal crackdown initiated by dictator Yahya Khan, the Founder of Bangladesh, Bangabandhu Sheikh Mujibur Rahman was arrested without charge and flown to West Pakistan where he was incarcerated in solitary confinement at the Central Jail Mianwali throughout the duration of the Bangladesh Liberation War.
+After a brutal crackdown initiated by president Yahya Khan, the founding president of Bangladesh, Sheikh Mujibur Rahman was arrested without charge and flown to West Pakistan where he was incarcerated in solitary confinement at the Central Jail Mianwali throughout the duration of the Bangladesh Liberation War.
 A military tribunal sentenced Sheikh Mujib to the penalty of death.
 A noose was subsequently prepared and a grave was dug by Indian prisoners imprisoned for spying.
 Sheikh Mujib's execution was deferred on three occasions.
-Bangabandhu was finally released after the surrender of Pakistani forces to joint Bangladeshi and Indian forces in January under the orders of Zulfiqar Bhutto following immense international pressure.
+Bangabandhu was finally released after the surrender of Pakistani forces to joint Bangladeshi and Indian forces in January under the orders of the next Pakistani president Zulfiqar Ali Bhutto following immense international pressure.